Organ Mountain News

 Community

-Architectural rendering of the proposed Project Jupiter data center campus showing multiple buildings, power infrastructure and cooling facilities in a desert setting.
+Rendering of the proposed Project Jupiter data center campus showing multiple large buildings, cooling infrastructure and surrounding desert landscape in Doña Ana County.

 Project Jupiter